hivemq/hivemq-mqtt-client/docs/installation/android.md

 ## Android API levels below 24

 The above configuration is enough if your minimum supported Android API level is at least 24 (7.0 Nougat).
-Targeting lower Android versions requires additional configuration as Android still lacks support of Java 8 APIs like `java.util.Optional`, `java.util.function.*` and `java.util.concurrent.CompletableFuture` on versions below 24.
+Targeting lower Android versions requires additional configuration as Android still lacks support for Java 8 APIs like `java.util.Optional`, `java.util.function.*` and `java.util.concurrent.CompletableFuture` on versions below 24.

 You can use the [Android RetroFix gradle plugin](https://github.com/SgtSilvio/android-retrofix) to backport these APIs